 Pray that He would help and heal us, and that we would feel and see Him at work in the generous and loving actions that arise when people come together in unity, empathy and kindness through unprecedented circumstances.

-Pray that when this difficulty is behind us, that we’d be blessed with clear illumination and a broader view of who our God is – as understandable as the profound knowing that a deep, secure, paternal love forever betters the hearts of a wife and children, even when the dad, the giver of that indescribable gift, can’t be there anymore.
+Pray that when this difficulty is behind us, that we’d be blessed with a broader view of who our God is – that it would be as understandable as the profound knowing that a deep, secure, paternal love forever betters the hearts of a wife and children, even when the giver of that indescribable gift is gone.

 Most of us are not sure what kind of stories we’ll be telling years from now after this virus makes its way through our country.
 Will we be laughing, or will we be crying?
-Will we talk about all that went on, or will it be a painful time we don’t want to remember?
+Will we talk about it or will it be a painful time we don’t want to remember?

-I pray that this current threat and the obstacles in our way will become a story for the ages as one that changed and transformed our inner selves, reordering us in all important measures, to accomplish the Lord’s purposes.
+I pray this current threat and the obstacles in our way will become a story for the ages as one that changed and transformed our inner selves, reordering us in all important measures, to accomplish the Lord’s purposes.

 That we’d never, ever be the same again.